PositronicsLab/positronicslab.github.io/publications.md

 &nbsp;

 Evan Drumwright and Victor Ng-Thow-Hing.
-"Toward Interactive Reaching for Humanoid Robots in Interactive Environments".
+"Toward Interactive Reaching for Humanoid Robots in Static Environments".
 <i>Proc. of the IEEE Intl.
 Conf. on Intelligent Robots and Systems</i> (IROS).
 Beijing, China.
 October, 2006.
 [<a href="http://cres.usc.edu/pubdb_html/files_upload/508.pdf">pdf</a>]